-How to Write an Abstract Before You Have Obtained Your Results
+How to Write an Abstract Before You Have Your Results

 When you need to produce an abstract for research that has not yet been carried out, you should write what is known as a descriptive abstract.
 In this type of abstract, you explain the background, purpose, and focus of your paper but not the results or conclusion.

-Obviously, it is preferable to write the abstract for your research after you have obtained your results.
-While you might be under pressure to submit an abstract months before your research has been completed, it is still best to postpone writing your abstract until you have your results if this is at all possible.
+While you might be under pressure to submit an abstract months before your research has been completed, it is best to postpone writing your abstract until you have your results, if possible.
 The advice given in this article is intended for authors who have no choice but to submit an abstract before they have their results.

 Guidelines and Tips for Writing an Abstract without Results

 When you need to write an abstract but haven’t yet gathered your results, you can write a descriptive abstract.
-While these are typically used for papers written in the humanities and social sciences, you may adapt them to a scientific work if you have no other option — for example, if you need to submit an abstract eight months before your research is scheduled to be completed.
+While these are typically used for papers written in the humanities and social sciences, you may adapt them to a scientific work if you have no other option.

 This article will guide you through writing all three parts of a descriptive abstract for a scientific paper.
 Afterward, examples of full abstracts written in this style are provided.